hfshr/poweRof10/README.md

 website www.thepowerof10.info.
 I’m a big athletics fan and created `poweRof10` for a bit of fun to analyse my own performances, but thought it might be worth sharing here.
-The package is still a little rough around the edges, but the basic functionality should work well enough\!
+The package is still a little rough around the edges, but the basic functionality should work well enough!

 Check out [this blog
 post](https://hfshr.netlify.app/posts/2020-10-22-introducing-powerof10/)